Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ## Background

-Authomatic differentiation(AD) is also known as computational differentiation, algorithmic differentation and differentiation of algorithms.
-Authomatic differentiation does not use symbolic expressions but rather exact formulas and floating-point values.
+Automatic Differentiation (AD) is also known as computational differentiation, algorithmic differentiation and differentiation of algorithms.
+Automatic differentiation does not use symbolic expressions but rather exact formulas and floating-point values.
 It provides a great way to avoid approximation errors.
 It easier for the user to compute derivatives using automatic differentiation, which provides efficiency and numerical stability as opposed to other methods such as finite differences.

 The most important idea that AD benefits from is the chain rule and the fact that it can be implemented in a numerical program.
-Deferentiation is applied to elementary function step by step to get the final results.
+Differentiation is applied to elementary functions step by step to get the final results.
 A computer can perform elementary operations quickly.
 If we apply the chain rule to these elementary operations we can compute derivatives of functions efficiently and with working precision.

 To work, the package makes use of the following concepts: